jsgoecke/billwise4r/README.md

 billwise4r
 ==========

 Gem for working with the Billwise SOAP/XML API.
+Ruby 1.9.x +

 Examples
 --------